 Thresholds - This is what triggers the alert.
 A common use of the host freshness check is to detect when a host is no longer sending logs to Nagios Log Server.
-By using 0 for both warning and critical this will trigger a critical condition.
-Nagios Log Server polls for hosts that have not sent data in 24 hours and populates those hosts in a table.
-Host Freshness alerts run once per hour to check if the host(s) in their configurations are found in that table.
+By using 0 for both warning and critical this will trigger a critical condition if no logs are received within an hour.
+Nagios Log Server polls for hosts that have not sent data once per hour.